-The National Council for International Visitors (NCIV) is accepting intern applications for the Spring 2014 Semester.
 All interns are expected to work for a minimum of eight weeks, but ten weeks or more is preferred.
-All Spring 2014 Semester interns are expected to begin working no later than Monday, January 13, 2014 (earlier January start date is preferable).
-Extension of the internship beyond one semester is not possible.
 The internship position is open to both U.S. and non-U.S. citizens.
 Please note, Global Ties U.S. cannot help non-U.S. citizens obtain visas.

-Successful applicants are invited to work with NCIV for one semester.
-Interns take on a particularly significant role at NCIV.
-With a small but dedicated full-time staff, we depend on our interns.
-Consisting of a balance of short-term tasks and long-term projects, NCIV interns develop their communications, event services, member services, research, nonprofit, advocacy, and public diplomacy skills through a balance of short-term tasks and long-term projects.
+Successful applicants are invited to work with Global Ties U.S. for one semester, and expected to take on a particularly significant role with the organization.
+Global Ties U.S. interns develop their communications, event services, member services, research, nonprofit, advocacy, and public diplomacy skills through a balance of short-term tasks and long-term projects.
 Long-term projects are undertaken depending on a particular intern’s backgrounds, skills, and interests.
 In addition, interns are also assigned some daily administrative functions, and are often invited to attend special educational and cultural events outside of the office.

 Internship start and end dates are flexible based on the intern’s academic calendar.
 Full-time and part-time internship opportunities are available (part-time interns are strongly encouraged to work at least three full days per week).
 Stipends and scholarships are available.

 • Strong writing, communication, and organizational skills

-• Experience with MS Office (Access, Word, & Excel)
+• Experience with MS Office (Word and Excel)

 • Background and interest in citizen diplomacy, public diplomacy, nonprofit leadership, global engagement, or international education and exchange